Skip to main content

 • Using research and audits to deliver an evidence-based service with clear outcomes, with evaluation as an integral part of the process.
 (School and Public Health Nursing Association, SAPHNA, 2022).

-• Working with other agencies and older children who wish to make changes to young peoples self esteem, build personal confidence, make healthy decisions about, drugs, alcohol, smoking, relationships and sexual health.
+• Working with other agencies and older children who wish to make changes to young people’s self-esteem, build personal confidence, make healthy decisions about, drugs, alcohol, smoking, relationships and sexual health.

 Videos